Jpeeh/reactjs-app/README.md

 ---
 Small web app that fetch data from a given endpoint provided by the company, lists the data from the endpoint, allowing the user edit the data, adding or removing rows and then pushing the changes to another endpoint.

-Note: It was supposed to use Vue.js and not React.
+Note: It was supposed to use Vue.js and not React and it uses React-Bootstrap.

 For more info check the link: https://github.com/Unbabel/frontend-challenge